Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures: Experiments

 \subsection{Ablation Study}

-We performed an ablation study to evaluate the effectiveness of each component of our model.
-In Table \ref{tab:abl}, \textbf{\textit{w/o.} Input Permuting} does not permute the inputs, which results in entangled pose and textures. \textbf{Input Warping, w/o.
-Input Permuting} uses Thin Plate Spline transformation (TPS) to warp the source image, which can be viewed as a mild way of disentangling the pose and texture at the image-level. \textbf{\textit{w/o.} Pose Branch} removes the pose branch in our method. \textbf{\textit{w/o.} small kernel} uses only large kernel in the feature encoders, which should lead to loss of clothing details. \textbf{\textit{w/o.} large kernel} uses only small kernel in the feature encoders.
-We train all these ablation models under the same configuration.
-As shown in Table \ref{tab:abl}, our complete model \modelname{} improves all the metrics, demonstrating the effectiveness of each component.
+We evaluate the effectiveness of each component of our model in an ablation study.
+More part-wise analyses are provided in Sec.\ A of the supplementary.

+\textbf{Effects of input permutation.} In Table \ref{tab:abl}(a), \textit{\textit{w/o.} Input Permuting (part-wise)} uses a part-wise encoder but does not permute the inputs, which results in entangled pose and textures. \textit{Input Warping, w/o.
+Input Permuting} uses Thin Plate Spline (TPS) transformation to warp the source image, which can be viewed as a mild way of disentangling the pose and texture at the image-level \cite{lorenz2019unsupervised}. \textit{\textit{w/o.} Pose Maksing} does not mask the source pose, which could cause the model to overfit to visible pose regions. \textit{\textit{w/o.} Texture Masking} does not mask the textures in the texture branch. \textit{\textit{w/o.} Parsing} removes the parsing map in the input.
+As shown in Table \ref{tab:abl}, our complete model \modelname{} improves all the metrics, demonstrating the effectiveness of the proposed input permuting function.
+To further verify that the arm/body orientation in the small patches will not fail the disentanglement, we combine TPS warping with input permutation using large rotation and scaling in \modelname{} + Input Warping.
+Our results show no additional improvement, suggesting significant disentanglement is already being achieved by our permutation function.